meroton/docs/blog/2024-11-11-understanding-the-klm/2024-11-11-understanding-the-klm.md

 i.e. about once per 10 petabytes of read data so will serve as a decent standard.

-For a random CAS object of 500KB this corresponds to 1 in 10^10, giving us this neat graph.
+For a random CAS object of 125KB this corresponds to a failure rate of about 1 in 10^11 reads, giving us this neat graph.

 ![diagram](./failure_rate.svg)

-That is, for a KLM using the recommended 16 iterations giving it more than 4 entries per object in the storage is a waste since you are just as likely to fail to read the object due to disk errors as due to the KLM accidentally pushing it out.
+That is, for a KLM using the recommended 16 iterations giving it more than 5 entries per object in the storage is a waste since you are just as likely to fail to read the object due to disk errors as due to the KLM accidentally pushing it out.